 Today, I want to share my tips on building a HR software business case.
 I know how hard it can be to get the go-ahead for new investment – especially when people don’t really understand your role.
 This was exactly the situation I faced when I implemented Employment Hero at Ivy College.

 1. Get all the stakeholders in a room and talk about the pain points

 Are they certain that the business is compliant?
 Do they know how to access an employee’s information in case of an accident?
 If the HR manager was off sick, would they still be able to lodge a tax declaration form and have a new starter get paid?
 These were all questions that I asked my leadership team, managers and even employees.

 2. Find the solution

 Part of this was the ability for the system to scale as we did and not require lots of additional headcounts.
+For example, we needed a vendor that would help us improve and streamline our onboarding experience for new hires, as well as remain compliant, without needing to spend too much on lawyer fees with each contract.
 Once we agreed on the way forward, it was time to look at the shortlist of providers.

-3. The benefits
+3. Lead with the benefits